 26 Fun And Interesting Facts About Mars For Kids

 Although there is a lot of information about Mars on the internet, you may want to know some interesting facts about Mars for kids.
-Mars is a planet in the solar system which is often studied to see the possibility of life beyond earth since its landscape looks like earth.
+Mars is a planet, with a core made of nickel, sulfur, and iron, in the solar system which is often studied to see the possibility of life beyond Earth since its landscape looks like Earth.
 Galileo first observed the fourth planet through a telescope in 1610 (1).
 Crediting Mars discovery to one person is difficult since this planet has been observed and studied for more than 4,000 years.

-Read on to know some interesting facts about Mars for kids that may intrigue their curious minds.
+Read on to learn some interesting and fun facts about Mars for kids that may intrigue their curious minds.

 In This Article